aheze/SupportDocsTestingTemplate3/README.md

 Blue and yummy.
 Buy this at [google.com](https://google.com)
 ```
-Once your documents have tags, you can start using categories inside your app.
+Once your documents have `tags`, you can start using categories inside your app.
 Here’s how to make SupportDocs display one category that contains all documents tagged with “boba”:

 <table>
   <tr>